Monday, 5 October 2020

-One of those 280,000 was my uncle (there is no way my aunt was involved), whose house I swiped the cassette from during the 1993/1994 summer.
-I don't think he noticed, it was discovered amongst a large collection of tapes that had been stuffed at the back of a cupboard for years.
-No idea what other albums were available, none moved me to theft.
-Sadly, by the time I found it the cover art was long gone and I didn't get to see Kev pissing his initials against a wall in replica urine so dark that he'd have to be immediately hospitalised if it was real.
+Something else you'll never manage again is shifting 280,000 albums, and even that was only good enough for the eighth best-selling record of the year.
+The #1 in 2019 sold half that.
+One of those 280,000 was my uncle (no way my aunt was involved), whose house I swiped the cassette from during the summer of 1993/1994.
+I doubt he noticed, it was lifted from a collection of tapes that had been stuffed at the back of a cupboard untouched for years.
+No idea what else was in the collection, certainly nothing that moved me to theft.
+Sadly, by this time the cover was long gone and I didn't get to see Kev pissing his initials against a wall with replica urine so dark that he'd be immediately hospitalised if it was real.

-Not everyone shared the ARIA judging panel's enthusiasm.
-Future Walkley Award winning journalist Richard Guilliatt was particularly unimpressed.
+Not everyone shared the enthusiasm of the ARIA judges.
+For example, future Walkley Award winning journalist Richard Guilliatt was particularly unimpressed.

 SIDE 1